aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 $ java -jar amazon-kinesis-replay-1.0-SNAPSHOT.jar -noWatermark -objectPrefix artifacts/kinesis-analytics-taxi-consumer/taxi-trips-partitioned.json.lz4/dropoff_year=2018/ -streamName «Kinesis stream name» -speedup 3600
 ```

-Note that you can obtain these commands, including their correct parameters, from the output section of the AWS CloudFormation template that you executed previously.
+You can obtain these commands, including their correct parameters, from the output section of the AWS CloudFormation template that you executed previously.

 ## Configuration options